mbuyd/mbuyd/README.md

 ### Hi there 👋
 #### I am Max Buydakov!
 ##### I am a Pre-Med Human Biology student minoring in Global Health at the University of California - San Diego.
-Outside of volunteering at Cedars Sinai and teaching the underserved population the importance health; I spend a great deal of my free time learning how to code.

 - 🔭 I’m currently working on improving my various existing projects.
 - 🌱 I’m currently learning to code in C.